greatavivk/Skeleton2.0/yt-proxy/README.md

 By default the server listens on port `3000`.
 Configure `ALLOWED_ORIGIN` to restrict browser access and `PORT` to customize the listener port.

+If you update dependencies, re-run `npm install` (or `npm install --package-lock-only`) so `package-lock.json` stays in sync for deployments.

 ## Deployment on Render

 - **Build command:** `npm ci`